sib-swiss/Data-analysis-in-practice/docs/day2/Data5.md

 F=Follicular, not HC=Hormone Contraceptives)
 - Perform a dimension reduction using principal component analysis.
 - What do you observe?
 - Sequencing depth might be different from sample to sample.
-Convert the data to log counts per million (this is recommanded for sequencing data)
+Convert the data to log counts per million (this is recommended for sequencing data)
 - Do a loop of t.test to find which genes are significant between Luteal and Follicular phase.
 - How many significant genes ?
 Did you adjust for multiple testing ?